Consciousness & Metacognition Lab

 and we also have some pretty remarkable alumni:

-Megan Peters was a postdoc in the lab and is now faculty at UC Riverside Bioengineering.
+Megan Peters was a postdoc in the lab and is now a faculty member at UC Irvine

 Dobromir Rahnev was a graduate student in the lab when we were at Columbia. he went on to do a postdoc at Mark D'Esposito's lab at UC Berkeley, and is now a faculty member at GeorgiaTech